Stable Outcomes and Information in Games: An Empirical Framework: Model

 for all $a_{i}'\in\mathcal{A}_{i}$. \end{defn} The outcome function $\delta:\mathcal{T}\to\Delta\left(\mathcal{A}\right)$ represents a reduced-form relationship between players' information and the outcome of the game.
 We are agnostic about the details on how $\delta$ came about.
 However, it is assumed that the players agree on $\delta$, and use it to infer opponents' information after observing the realized decisions.
 Thus, $\delta$ serves as the players' ``model'' for connecting the uncertainties to the observables.

 There is nothing conceptually new; we simply apply the idea of rational expectations equilibrium to our setting.
-Rational expectations equilibrium refers to a mapping from agents' information to an observable market outcome such that the agents do not have incentives to deviate after observing the realized market outcomes.
-The observable market outcome is ``price'' in \citet{radner1979rational}, a ``match'' in \citet{liu2020stability}, and an ``action profile'' in the current setting.
+Rational expectations equilibrium refers to a mapping from agents' information to observable market outcomes such that the agents do not have incentives to deviate after observing the realized market outcomes.
+The key idea is that if the final market outcome is observable and depends on agents' signals about the state of the economy, then the agents must be able to learn others' information based on their observation of the market outcome.
+The agents are said to have ``rational expectations'' because they refine their information based on the information available at the equilibrium situation.
+In \citet{radner1979rational}, there is a price function (or a forecast function) that maps agents' signals to market price.
+The agents use their observation of their price to not only calculate their budget but also to infer others' information via the price function.
+In \citet{liu2020stability}, there is a matching function that maps agents' signals to a (two-sided) match.
+The agents use their observation of a match to infer others' information before assessing whether they have (unilateral and pairwise) incentives to deviate from a given match.
+Although the exact definition varies by economic environment\textemdash depending on endogenous outcomes of the model and agents' optimality conditions\textemdash the logic is parallel.

 In a rational expectations equilibrium, outcomes and beliefs are determined simultaneously such that the stability condition (\ref{eq:stable outcome}) is satisfied.
 If the environment\textemdash the state of the world and the players' signals\textemdash stays unchanged and the outcomes are generated by a rational expectations equilibrium, the realized decisions persist over time.
 In the econometric analysis, we assume that the analyst observes these decisions at some point in time.